 Our Consultant Urologist will discuss your results with you and make recommendations if further tests or investigations are required.

-Why should I get a prostate screen?
+Why should I get a prostate test?

 The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.
 It is important that you get a prostate screen as soon as possible if you notice worrying symptoms.